 - 1. Refer to the power section drawing in your job prints. - 2.
+Use a shielded power cable between the motor drive and the AC Motor stator connections to reduce RFI/EMI noise (Siemens Protoflex - EMV or equivalent).
+The shield must be terminated to earth ground at both ends. - 3.
 Make connections as shown.
-Be sure to follow any notes regarding wire sizes. - 3.
+Be sure to follow any notes regarding wire sizes. - 4.
 Pay particular attention to motor grounding instructions in the job prints and in the motor manufacturer instructions.